barryclark/jekyll-now/_posts/2020-4-29-graphql-holochain.md

 +        Ok(new_post_address)
 +    }
 ```
-First, we are creating a new post entry by using the two functions we implmented for the Post struct.
+First, we are creating a new post entry by using the two functions we implmented for the `Post` struct.
-After we commit the newly created Post entry, we are linking the newly committed post to the anchor and to the agent address of the agent who created this new Post.
+After we commit the newly created `Post` entry, we are linking the newly committed post to the anchor and to the agent address of the agent who created this new post.

 Now that we have created a zome call for creating post, let's next create the necessary get calls for our post!
 We are creating 3 zome calls here.
 One for getting individual post entry, which takes the address of the post as its argument, another for getting all the posts linked to the anchor, and last a zome call for getting all the posts linked to the agent, which ofcourse will take the address of the agent as its argument!
 ```rust